Collabor8Online/c8o_automations/README.md

 A handler can be any class that:
 - takes a set of keyword arguments in its constructor - `def initialize(**configuration_data)`
 - has a `to_h` method that can be used to extract the parameters needed to reconstruct the object later
-- has a `accepts?(**params)` method to answer whether the action can be performed when given those parameters
 - has a `call(**params)` method to actually perform the action
 - has a `to_s` method that returns a summary of the handler

-The `accepts?` method takes the incoming parameters and must respond with true or false (to say whether this handler will run).

 `call` takes those same parameters and is expected to perform its actions, returning a hash.
+If it raises an exception, the exception is ignored and no results are passed on to the next action in the automation.

 The automation triggers each action (and hence its handler) in sequence, passing in some parameters at the start.
 As each action is triggered, it can then modify or add to those parameters, which are then passed on to the next action in the sequence.
 The parameters provided are merged with the results of the action and the combination is passed on to the next action in the sequence.
 So an action can either pass on the input data unchanged, it can add new items to the data, which are then given to the next action, or it can override some of the existing data.